- This event has passed.

 All of this is preceded by a most secret preparation period where weeks or even months in advance the teams start designing and building their rocket, or bang fai, carefully safeguarding everything from one another.
 They’re made of bamboo, paper, plastic and wood and fuelled with gunpowder.
 Sometimes also glass and metal are used.

 The rockets come in all sizes and colours.
 Some are relatively small but others are very big and inspire more fear than anything else – the average rocket measures nine metres and contains up to 25kg of gunpowder, with some rockets weighing over 100kg.
 Whatever their size, the aim remains the same – to ensure a pest-free harvest, no flooding and no extreme droughts.

 What to expect during the Rocket Festival Thailand

 When the rockets are finally ready they’re mounted onto large floats for everyone to admire during a rocket parade that would even make Kim Jong-un burst with jealousy.
 The procession also sees folk dances and people donning beautiful traditional costumes, while some men cover their body with white powder and wear frog masks in honour of the Toad King Phaya Khang Khok (see below).

-Get up to speed with Thailand Travel and download our free Essential Travel Guide to Thailand Holidays.
+Get up to speed with Thailand Travel and download our free Essential Thailand Travel Guide.